ThomasRooney/GeoIP-echo/README.md

 ## GeoIP Echo server

-I was looking for a way to tell which country my computer was operating in, and couldn't find anything that I could use from my terminal on the net (i.e., on a headless terminal).
+I was looking for a way to tell which country my computer was externally seen to be operating in, and couldn't find anything that I could use on a headless terminal over the net.

 IP echoing is a nice solution, and I have this alias set up in my .profile: